-After the end of the transition period, businesses will have to obtain an Intra-Company Transfer (ICT) visa for EU nationals to work in the UK on work-assignments.
+From 1 January, businesses will have to obtain an Intra-Company Transfer (ICT) visa for EU nationals to work in the UK on work-assignments.
 ICT migrants can hold ICT leave for up to five years in any six-year period in the UK.
 For more information see page 44 of the new CBI guide.

 The ability for British and Irish citizens to move freely and reside in the UK, Crown Dependencies and Ireland will continue.
 Additional rights to work, study, vote in certain elections, access social welfare benefits and health services for British and Irish citizens will not change.